 Part of the curriculum involves mathematical skills without the use of a calculator but for much of the time access to calculators will be actively encouraged.
-Every student will need his or her own calculator - we recommend Casio fx-83GT CW, Casio fx-85GT CW, Casio fx-83GTX or Casio fx-85GTX.
-These can be bought through School Gateway and are widely available from stationary shops and supermarkets; however, any scientific calculator will be fine.
+Every student will need his or her own calculator - we recommend Casio fx-83GTX, Casio fx-85GTX, Casio fx-83GT CW or Casio fx-85GT CW.
+These are widely available from stationary shops and supermarkets; however, any scientific calculator will be fine.
 In addition, each student should bring a ruler, protractor and a pair of compasses to every Mathematics lesson.